 You can sample the content with Wipf and Stock’s “look inside” feature.

 Please buy a copy, read it, take a moment to rate it and review it, particularly on Amazon, and then tell your friends.
 Consider it as a book to discuss with a small group of friends or in a small-group church setting.

 The third book is about the future of the church or its successor communities.
 People of the Way: Passion and Resistance in a Postmodern World assesses the decline of the church in Western society as a result of the direction the church took in the fourth century under the Emperor Constantine.
 The collusion of church and state, called “Christendom,” flourished through the Middle Ages but is now rapidly falling apart.
 In the process, the church became a voice for maintaining the status quo, often aligning with economic elites and giving unquestioning support to military actions.
 Over the centuries, it has become a church that proclaims a gospel “about” Jesus rather than the gospel “of” Jesus.
 If it is to recover the authentic gospel “of” Jesus—with the conspiracy of love at its center—the church must return to its earliest roots and once again become communities of charity, service, justice, nonviolence, peacemaking, and inclusion.
 The book proposes that regardless of what happens to the traditional church, alternative forms of following Jesus will arise, becoming “communities of conspiracy” that engage the suffering of the world and unjust systems with renewed passion, zeal, and courage.

-People of the Way should be available in early 2018.
+People of the Way should be available by late 2019.

 Here is a proposed draft for the back cover: